 - 1 cup (200 grams) peanut butter (or almond butter, cashew butter, Tahini, etc.)

 - 1 cup protein powder (do not use Casein) [I like Metabolic Nutrition Protizyme]

 - 1 tsp vanilla extract

 - 2 egg whites (or 1 whole egg)

 Preheat oven to 350.
-On a parchment lined cookie pan or a silicone mat, scoop out 13 cookie balls.
-I use a Pampered Chef cookie dough scoop.
-This recipe will make exactly 13 “normal size” cookies.
+On a parchment lined cookie pan or a silicone mat, scoop out 10-12 cookie balls.
 Gently press down the dough ball with your fingers.
 Bake 12 minutes-ish.
 Ovens vary.
 Don’t overbake.
-I like to put my cookies in a freezer bag and keep them in the freezer because I like the texture of them straight out of the freezer.
+I put my cookies in a freezer bag and keep them in the freezer because I like the texture of them straight out of the freezer.

-I typically will eat one with a cup of collagen coffee or some of my homemade chocolate milk for breakfast and it fuels me through a morning of exercise and other activity.
-I make my own chocolate milk with unsweetened cocoa powder and a small amount of honey – just enough to take the edge off the cocoa powder.
-Commercially made chocolate milk is very sugary sweet and often made with high fructose corn syrup.
+I typically will eat one with a cup of collagen coffee for breakfast and it fuels me through a morning of exercise and other activity.

 Stay HEALTHY.
 Be STRONG.
 Get AFTER IT!